LidkeLab/microscopes-seqsr/SEQ SR working procedure.md

 6. **Home Each Stepper Motor**
    - In the Kinesis software, press the ‘Home’ button for one of the stepper motors (X, Y, or Z).
-   - Ensure that the corresponding motor on the microscope stage moves correctly (first forward, then reverse).
-The display on the Kinesis control panel should read ‘0.00 mm’ with ‘Homed’ shown near a green button.
+   - Observe and make sure that the corresponding stepper motor on the microscope stage is moving correctly (first forward and then in reverse).
+At the end of this process the display on the Kinesis control of the stepper motor should read ‘0.00 mm’ and ‘Homed’ displayed on the right/top side of the panel near to a green button.

 7. **Repeat Homing for Remaining Motors**
-   - Repeat the homing process for the other two stepper motors (steps 6 and 7).
+   - Repeat the homing process for the other two stepper motors (step 6).

 8. **Close Kinesis Software**